qt-learning/Behavior-Driven-Development/README.md

 # Behavior-Driven-Development

-This is the repo for the Squish Data Driven Testing course on Qt Academy.
+This is the repo for the Squish Behavior-Driven-Development course on Qt Academy.

 ## Getting Started